Study-Unit Description

 This study-unit aims to:

-- make the student aware of the fundamental concepts and processes in design and decoration and their application in the production of an artefact
+- make the student aware of the fundamental concepts and processes in design and their application in the production of a meaningful installation project which reflects current fine arts practices.

 Learning Outcomes: